fpsvogel/reading/doc/csv-format.md

 Extra info is saved separately from series, so `Hamlet` in this example has one string of extra info, plus the series.

 Each string of extra info will be saved into a simple `extra_info` array, and it's up to you what to do with those strings.
-(You may need to further parse those array elements yourself, depending on your needs.)

 ### Head column: multiple items